kubernetes/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 * Your {{< glossary_tooltip text="Pod" term_id="pod" >}} should already be
   scheduled and running.
-If your Pod is not yet running, start with [Troubleshoot Pods](/docs/tasks/debug-application-cluster/debug-application/).
+If your Pod is not yet running, start with [Debugging Pods](/docs/tasks/debug/debug-application/).
 * For some of the advanced debugging steps you need to know on which Node the Pod is running and have shell access to run commands on that Node.
 You don't need that access to run the standard debug steps that use `kubectl`.